-NEXT Steps introduces participants to theological, philosophical and psychological concepts of vocation and aging.
+NEXT Steps introduces participants to theological and psychological concepts of vocation and aging.
 It is a gathering for adults contemplating or entering retirement, and those who are recently retired.
 All program activities are designed to stimulate your individual self-discovery as you develop a personal plan for your new and meaningful chapter of life.

 NEXT Steps participants follow a 14-week process of self-discovery through readings, presentations, small group discussions, and discernment.
 All classes will meet via ZOOM.
 By the end of the course, participants will have developed a plan for their next phase of life.

 For more information about the Ruth Parker Center for Abundant Aging click here.

 - Beth Long-Higgins, Executive Director, Ruth Parker Center for Abundant Aging